Little Torrington: Geography

 The village is located east of the A386, contains "2880 acres of land, including the village of Taddiport, on the south-west side of the river Torridge opposite Great Torrington."

 "Taddiport is a hamlet beside the Torridge, which is here crossed by a massive three-arched bridge, possibly of 17th century date.
 A chapel, attached to a leper hospital founded in the 13th century, still remains, though considerably altered."

 The majority of current residents, according to the 2011 census, live in whole houses or bungalows, 106 households live in detached properties and 55 households live in semi-detached properties, with only 2 households living in flats or apartments.

 Out of all the current residents 189 are economically active and 70 are retired.

 The majority of these 178 households contain 2 people, 85 households, 51 households only have 1 person and only 14 households contain 4 people.

 According to the 2001 census age structure indicators, they found out of the 420 people living in Little Torrington in 2001, 112 are aged 45–59, 71 are aged 30–44, 29 are aged 75–84 and only 12 are aged 5–7.

 There are 342 residents aged 16 or over, 99 of these residents have no formal qualifications, 41 have GCSEs or equivalent, 45 have A-Levels or equivalent and 78 have degrees or equivalent as their highest level of qualification.

-Local businesses

-The Torridge Inn – located in Taddiport, this is a local rural pub and authentic Thai diner, that provides live music and entertainment for patrons.

-Tarka Pottery – a pottery studio located on Glebe Farm, which has been open since 2006 offering clay workshops, classes and pottery painting for all ages.
-The studio is run by Jax Williams who has been working with clay for over 25 years and also runs a holiday cottage for holidays and pottery breaks.

-Smytham Manor – a family run, rural holiday park that provides camping, caravanning and cabin accommodations.
-The site is set on "23 acres of parkland adjoining to the old manor house, which is still used as a family home".